 “Survivors of trafficking are the most resilient people I know.
 It’s an incredible process to watch our University community come together to develop a program that will help empower survivors to change the trajectory of their lives,” says Jessica Kim.
 “We get to watch them move from survivor to thriver.”

-The program is facilitated by Survivor Advocates partnering with the Kinesiology and Integrated Wellness Master's programs at PLNU to design the new curriculum.
+The program is facilitated by Survivor Advocates partnering with the Kinesiology and Integrative Wellness Master's programs at PLNU to design the new curriculum.
 Based on a holistic health model and various evidence-based techniques, the Flourish Academy will give survivors the opportunity to gain important life skills as they build new futures free from exploitation.

 This 12-week program will include but is not limited to the following life skills: